The Role of Sequence Information in Minimal Models of Molecular Assembly: Results

 This intuition is incomplete for the following reasons: \begin{enumerate} \item We haven't considered the effect of tile blocking, which can potentially allow many different shapes to grow from the same glue, based on the blocking pattern. \item We haven't shown that, for certain classes of shapes, a large number of open faces are unavoidable.
 A requirement for a large number of open faces is not trivial.
 For example, when constructing rectangles of any size, it is possible to avoid opening more than two non-neutral faces at any one time by constructing the rectangle row-wise. \end{enumerate}

 Lemma \ref{theorem:the_beginning} formalizes this intuition.
 Using this lemma, Theorem \ref{theorem:infinite_interactions} in the main text builds a set of assumptions that allow us to avoid tile blocking and forces us to `open' at least $N$ distinct glue types when $g \geq 0$.
 This result is extended to unrestricted $g$ in Theorem \ref{theorem:InfiniteInteractions} in the appendix.
 We then develop a class of shapes that obey these assumptions for arbitrarily large $N$ in Definition \ref{def:treeangle}, and complete the proof in Theorem \ref{theorem:existence}.
+Readers interested only in the consequences of this result in terms of the efficiency with which the variant aTAM models exploit information within their sequence programs may skip directly to Section \ref{sec:Kolmogorov}.

 We first state a few additional definitions to aid in our proof.
 Let the \textbf{face coordinate} $ (z,k)$ for a 2D coordinate $z$ and orientation $k \in \{N,E,S,W\}$ denote the $k$-facing face of the coordinate $z$.
 Then, let $A(z,k)$ return the glue type of $(z,k)$.
 Two configurations $A$ and $A'$ are \textbf{adjacent} if there exist $z \in dom(A)$ and $z' \in dom(A')$ such that $z$ neighbours $z'$.
 It is always possible to define a \textbf{face set} of a configuration $face(A)$ as the set of faces of all coordinates in $dom(A)$.
 Two neighbouring faces $(z,k)$ and $(z',k')$ form a \textbf{face-pair}.
 Two configurations $A$ and $A^\prime$ are said to be \textbf{uniquely adjacent} through a face-pair $((z,k),(z',k'))$ if it is the only face-pair where one face of the pair is in the face set of each configuration.